hraberg/akeem/README.md

-Part of the implementation is in [`r5rs.scm`](https://github.com/hraberg/akeem/blob/master/r5rs.scm) which gets embedded as a string during compilation and loaded at startup.
+Part of the implementation is in [`r5rs.scm`](https://github.com/hraberg/akeem/blob/master/r5rs.scm) which gets embedded as a string during compilation and is loaded at startup.

 While running, the result of the JIT is logged into `jit_code`, and